-Refinancing your mortgage can save a lot of money, but the decision to refinance a home loan should not be taken lightly.
-After all, a home is often your largest single asset, and a mortgage is often your largest single liability.
-So, when is it time to refinance your mortgage?
+Refinancing your mortgage can save you a lot of money, but the decision shouldn’t be taken lightly.
+After all, a home is often your largest single asset — and a mortgage is often your largest single liability.
+So when is the right time to refinance your mortgage?

 What is refinancing?

-Refinancing a loan involves swapping out of your current loan for a new loan that saves you money.
-Often, homeowners start to look into refinancing a home loan if the new loan’s interest rate is 1% lower than their current mortgage’s interest rate.
+Refinancing a loan involves swapping out your current loan for a new loan that saves you money.
+Often, homeowners start to look into refinancing a home loan if the new loan’s interest rate will be at least 1% lower than their current mortgage’s interest rate.

-This seemingly straightforward answer is not always the best strategy, however.
-There are several other important factors to consider.
-Because your home is often your biggest asset, it is important to get it right.
+This seemingly straightforward answer isn’t always the best strategy, however.
+There are several other important factors to consider, and it’s important to get it right.

 Why refinance a home loan?